LeNPaul/hungry-minds/_posts/2021-01-21-how-to-win-friends-and-influence-people-book-summary.md

 12. Throw down a challenge.

-#### Be a Leader: How to Change People Without Giving Offense or Arousing Resentment
+#### Be a Leader: How to Change People Without Giving Offence or Arousing Resentment

 1. Begin with praise and honest appreciation.